samliumay/Flight_Search_API/README.md

 ## API Endpoints
 /Havaalani: For airport management, supporting GET and POST requests.
 /Ucuslar: For flight details, supporting GET requests.
-/search: For querying flights based on specific criteria, supporting customized search functionality for one-way and round-trip flights.
-Getting Started
 To get the project up and running on your local machine:

 ## Clone the repository.